-We have expanded our operations through strategic acquisitions, such as the acquisition of Sierra Monolithics Inc. ("SMI") in December 2009 and Gennum Corporation in March 2012, and we may continue to expand and diversify our operations with additional acquisitions.
+We have expanded our operations through strategic acquisitions, such as the acquisition of Sierra Monolithics Inc. ("SMI") in December 2009, Gennum Corporation in March 2012, EnVerv in January 2015, and Triune Systems LLC in March 2015, and we may continue to expand and diversify our operations with additional acquisitions.
 Acquisitions have used and could use in the future a significant portion of our available liquid assets or we could incur debt or issue equity securities to fund acquisitions.
 Issuance of equity securities could be dilutive to existing shareholders.
 Debt financing could subject us to restrictive covenants that could have an adverse effect on our business.
 Although we undertake detailed reviews of proposed acquisition candidates and attempt to negotiate acquisition terms favorable to us, we may encounter difficulties or incur liabilities for which we have no recourse.
 We cannot provide any assurance that any acquisition will have a positive impact on our future performance.